heruslu/Viscoelasticity/README.md

 ``

 ### Generating the mesh for space and time
-Because of the implementation of `meshRectPrism`, to mark the bottom faces of the prism we set
+Because of the implementation of `meshRectPrism`, to mark the bottom faces of the prism, we set

 ``DBC = 1``